s-lasch/personal-site/content/post/feed-forward-neural-networks.md

 We will have 2 inputs and a bias, a 4-node hidden layer using sigmoid activation function, and a single output: the probability that a given point is red.

+But how can we standardize the outputs of our model to resemble a probability?
+Enter [sigmoid](https://en.wikipedia.org/wiki/Sigmoid_function#Properties:~:text=Thus%20the%20cumulative%20distribution%20functions%20for%20many%20common%20probability%20distributions%20are%20sigmoidal.).
-The reason we are using sigmoid as our activation function is because our model classifies new points based on a probability.
-As we know, the values of sigmoid lie between 0 and 1.
-Since probabilities can only exist between those values, sigmoid is the right choice.
+The reason we are using sigmoid as our activation function is because our model classifies new points based on a probability, which we will call $\hat{y}$ (pronounced "y hat").
+The output of the sigmoid function lies between 0 and 1.
+This is perfect for us since probabilities can only exist between those values, and so sigmoid is the right choice.

 The reason we are using 4 sigmoid functions is quite simple.
 Think of it this way: what we need to do is create a sort of perimeter around the data points.
 That will determine a threshold of sorts, where once a value has passed in either the $x_1$ or $x_2$ direction, a value becomes red.